JohnPaulNaiju/Electronics-Mini-Projects/projects/LOGIC-Gates.md

 ![nor](https://github.com/user-attachments/assets/1b0c79e5-c9cd-4eba-9bb9-ad9bb48e449b)

-LED turns on at [0, 0], and off at rest which is the expected behaviour of an NAND Gate
+LED turns on at [0, 0], and off at rest which is the expected behaviour of an NOR Gate